An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:problem} we set up the problem, and in Section \ref{sec:mainresult} we state the connection between \eqref{introduction control problem} and \eqref{Introduction Stopping problem}.
+In Section \ref{sec:problem} we set up the problem, and in Section \ref{sec:mainresult} we state the connection between \eqref{introduction control problem} and the optimal stopping problem with absorption.
 Its proof is then performed in Section \ref{sec:proofmain}.
 In Section \ref{sec:casestudy} we consider the case study with (discounted) constant marginal benefits and costs, whereas in the Appendices we collect the proofs of some results needed in the paper.